FHantke/brave-browser-wiki/P3A.md

 4. Five or more extensions

 ### Q17: Have you enabled Brave Ads?
-(_`Brave.Rewards.AdsState`_)
+(_`Brave.Rewards.AdsState.2`_)
 1. No wallet created
+2. Rewards Disabled
-2. Wallet created, ads not enabled
+3. Wallet created, ads not enabled
-3. Wallet created and ads enabled
+4. Wallet created and ads enabled
-4. Wallet created, ads enabled, then disabled, while Brave Rewards remains on
+5. Wallet created, ads enabled, then disabled, while Brave Rewards remains on
-5. Wallet created, ads enabled, then disabled, Brave Rewards disabled
+6. Wallet created, ads enabled, then disabled, Brave Rewards disabled

 ### Q18: How many questions the browser was able to answer within a week?
 (_`Brave.P3A.SentAnswersCount`_)